API: Query the list of all zettel

 The result is a text file.
 The first word, separated by a horizontal tab (U+0009) contains the role name.
 The rest of the line consists of zettel identifier, where the corresponding zettel have this role.
 Zettel identifier are separated by a space character (U+0020).

-Of course, this list can be returned as a JSON object:
+Of course, this list can also be returned as a data object:

 If you want only those tags that occur at least 100 times, use the endpoint /z?q=|MIN100+tags.
 You see from this that actions are separated by space characters.